 The NYSED website provides links to each of the offices under its governance.
 Important news items from the University of the State of New York (USNY) are posted periodically.
 A Google™ search engine provides quick and easy access to important topics.

-The Office of Instructional Services provides leadership and oversight for systems coordination and implementation of the New York State Learning Standards (especially the Common Core Learning Standards) and the State assessment program.
+The Office of Instructional Support provides leadership and oversight for systems coordination and implementation of the New York State Learning Standards (especially the Common Core Learning Standards) and the State assessment program.
 The work of the Office of Instructional Services transforms learning environments through the integrated use of technology to ensure effective teaching and learning for early education through secondary education in New York State.

-The C&I website provides quick access to each of New York State’s seven learning standard areas (including the NYS P-12 Common Cor Learning Standards), core curricula, resource guides, publications, and links to related resources.
+The S&I website provides quick access to each of New York State’s seven learning standard areas (including the NYS P-12 Common Cor Learning Standards), core curricula, resource guides, publications, and links to related resources.

 Provides information about the Common Core Learning Standards, curriculum modules for ELA and Math, the Social Studies Framework and Field Guide.